(KMBNOM02) Unit 2: Process of Production Planning and Control

 Description: Focuses on eliminating waste and improving flow in the production process.
 It often includes techniques like Kanban (a visual scheduling system) to manage work and inventory.
 Example: A clothing manufacturer uses Kanban cards to signal when to start producing new items based on customer orders.

-3. Theory of Constraints (TOC):
+3. Theory of Constraints (TOC)

 Description: This method identifies the biggest bottleneck (constraint) in the production process and focuses on improving that specific area to increase overall output.
 Example: In a food processing plant, if the packaging machine is the slowest step, TOC would involve optimizing that machine to increase overall production speed.